rezkyws/food-shop-flutter/README.md

-# submission
+# Food Shop App

-A project for dicoding project submission
+Actually, this app is intended for submitting project in order passed dicoding course

 ## Getting Started